A South-African succulent, with the shape of the leaves bearing a slight resemblance to a pig's ear, thus the common name.

 Plant my cotyledon

-Plant of rather warm climate, the pig's ear adapts rather well inside our houses and our apartments.
+A plant of rather warm climate, the pig's ear will adapt rather well inside our houses and our apartments.

 It will grow well with a temperature of 18-22 ° (less in winter, if possible) and needs a lot of dim light.